buger/goreplay/docs/Middleware.md

 (1): Original responses will only be sent to the middleware if the `--input-raw-track-response` option is specified.

 Middleware can be written in any language, see `examples/middleware` folder for examples.
-Middleware program should accept the fact that all communication with Gor is asynchronous, there is no guarantee that original request and response messages will come one after each other.
+Middleware program should accept the fact that all communication with GoReplay is asynchronous, there is no guarantee that original request and response messages will come one after each other.
 Your app should take care of the state if logic depends on original or replayed response, see `examples/middleware/token_modifier.go` as example.

 Simple bash echo middleware (returns same request) will look like this:
 ```bash